safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 });
 ```

-We have added the message!
+We've added the message!

 #### Confirm messages by adding additional signatures

 We should confirm the message with other owners, just like we did with transactions.
-The `id` of the stored message is the `safeMessageHash`, and we have utilities available to calculate it and add more signatures.
+The `id` of the stored message is the `safeMessageHash`, and we've utilities available to calculate it and add more signatures.

 ```typescript
 // Get the safeMessageHash